htmlbanjo/disco-courier/README.md

 ### Roadmap, barring time/interest/help

 - Finish up dialogueEntry formatting.
-- Finish up checks and modifiers (see above).
+- ~~Finish up checks and modifiers (see above)~~ (Done).
 - Add support for foreign key relationships for sequelize.
-- While you can do a lot with the json export option for getting items into noSQL databases, better support.
+- While you can do a lot with the json export option for getting items into noSQL databases, it could use some better convenience options.
 - CSV and spreadsheets would be nice (for easy dumps for things like checks).
 - Currently supports the version released 6th April 2021.
 Build on initial work to support additional versions.